-Biomechanics - Lower Body - NAT Diploma Course (New!)
+Biomechanics - Lower Body - NAT Diploma Course (9 CEUs)

-But what can we do when the simple act of walking goes wrong?
+What can we do when the simple act of walking, jogging or running goes wrong?

-Should we wait until our clients experience pain or problems before we intervene and what are our treatment options when walking goes awry?
+Should we wait until our clients experience pain or problems before we intervene and what are our treatment options when gait goes awry?

 This course will help you understand the role and function of myofascia in normal gait.

-We will explore the most efficient biomechanical paths that take advantage of the properties of myofascial chains.
+We present the most efficient biomechanical paths that take advantage of the properties of myofascial chains.

-We will cover the ‘essential events’ required to take place for ideal technique to be achieved and learn what commonly goes wrong.
+We present the ‘essential events’ required to take place for ideal technique to be achieved and learn what commonly goes wrong.

-We will examine a variety of tools and techniques to restore efficient movement and decrease the incidence of injuries.
+You will learn a variety of tools and techniques to restore efficient movement and decrease the incidence of injuries.

 We will cover: